1liale/MLFS_Follow_Along/README.md

 - [SVM](/SVM/) applied to a binary classification problem.
 - [Decision Tree](/DecisionTree/) applied to a classification problem.
 - [Random Forest](/RandomForest/) applied to a classification problem using our Decision Tree implementation.
+- [PCA](/PCA/) applied to reduce the dimensionality of a classification problem.